The Minneapolis 4d program:

 Green Cost Share energy efficiency and solar project annual application deadlines are published on the Green Cost share website.

 August (annually) – Minnesota Housing certifies LIRC (4d) classifications.
-For example, if an applicant applies for 4d status during the October 2019 to January 2020 application cycle, Minnesota Housing would certify 4d status for that property by August 2020.
+For example, if an applicant applies for 4d status during the Fall 2022 to January 2023 application cycle, Minnesota Housing would certify 4d status for that property by August 2020.

 November (annually) – 4d program participants receive a notice of proposed levies and taxes.
-For example, if an applicant applies for 4d status during the October 2019 to January 2020 application cycle, they would receive a notice reflecting the new Low Income Rental (LIRC) rate, aka the “4d” tax rate in November 2020.
+For example, if an applicant applies for 4d status during the Fall 2022 to January 2023 application cycle, they would receive a notice reflecting the new Low Income Rental (LIRC) rate, aka the “4d” tax rate in November 2023.

 Annually, one year after applying for the Minneapolis 4d program – Program participants will receive tax bills, which will show the LIRC rate.
-For example, if an applicant applied for 4d status during the October 2019 to January 2020 application cycle, their 2021 tax bill would be the first bill to reflect the lower 4d tax rate.
+For example, if an applicant applied for 4d status during the Fall 2022 to January 2023 application cycle, their 2024 tax bill would be the first bill to reflect the lower 4d tax rate.
 This lag time exists because an applicant cannot receive 4d status until Minnesota Housing certifies LIRC status, which happens in August each year.

 The City works several with non-profit partner organizations that can buy properties and help apartments stay affordable by utilizing City financing.
+In most cases, our partners are best equipped to purchase properties with 10 units or more.
 For more information, contact us.